Wyoming County: The History of the Underground Railroad

 Quilt Patterns Lead the Way to Freedom

-As quilts containing patterns like this ones shown below hung on fences or cabin doors to “air out,” they were actually providing runaway slaves with vital information on their path to freedom.
+As quilts containing patterns like the ones shown below hung on fences or cabin doors to “air out,” they were actually providing runaway slaves with vital information on their path to freedom.
 There were primary quilt patterns used to direct the slaves to get ready to escape and also a number of secondary patterns.
 Each block had a specific meaning and message in the code.

 Here are how runaway slaves interpreted the quilt codes: